 All-terrain cranes are similar to the rough terrain type except that they can be driven on the road.
 This means that they can easily move from one construction site to another in addition to being able to traverse most ground types.

 The cranes are mounted on trucks with anywhere from 6 to 18 wheels and can lift substantially larger weights than rough-terrain cranes.
 To accomplish this, some assembly may be required at the worksite — including installing the outriggers and boom weights.

 These cranes offer great flexibility at a relatively low cost.
 These vehicles don’t need to be hauled to and from job sites and are safe for traveling on public roads.
 This makes them ideal for construction companies that may not require heavy lifting and have multiple projects at the same time.

 These cranes may also be called a boom truck, a truck crane, or a truck mounted crane (TMC).

 They can also be used to easily move objects from one place to another within the construction site, as long as the ground is not freshly dug or marshy.
 They can be used to lift as much as 110 tons if the outriggers are properly employed.

 These are the smallest of the types of cranes for construction.
 They are simple in design, with a crane mounted on a four-wheel deck.

-These are primarily used to move objects from one area to another within a construction site.
+Carry deck cranes are primarily used to move objects from one area to another within a construction site.
 They can only handle weights of up to 25 tons, which they load onto their deck and haul away.

-The Right Crane for the Job.
+The Right Crane for the Job

 As you can see, there are a great many options to choose from when considering a crane for your construction projects.
 Knowing exactly what your needs will be before you begin your hunt for the right crane can help you save yourself a lot of stress and money down the line.